EvilEast2008/Jenkins_Intro/README.md

 Jenkins controller

-Node
+Node: 1 build-in node where Jenkins controller running.
+2 Agents, where tasks run.

-Agents like a session Manager (organize bounch of tasks) to get tasks execution thru Jenkins controller via executors
+Agents, like a session Manager (organize bounch of tasks) to get tasks execution thru Jenkins controller via executors

-Executors
+Executors: a thread of an agent on worker host.